A landing theorem for entire functions with bounded post-singular sets: Unbounded sets of escaping points

-So the compact set $K\cap f^{-1}(\overline{U})$ has an open cover by sets $V_z$, each of which intersects only finitely many elements of $\mathcal{C}$.
+So the compact set $K\cap f^{-1}(\overline{U})$ has an open cover by sets $V_z$, each of which intersects only finitely many connected components of $f^{-1}(U)$.
 The claim follows by taking a finite subcover. \end{proof}

-In particular, there are only finitely many fundamental domains $F$ whose closure intersects the disc $\overline{D}$.
+It follows that there are only finitely many fundamental domains $F$ whose closure intersects the disc $\overline{D}$.
 When this does not occur for any $F$, the function $f$ is dynamically particularly simple; more precisely, it is of \emph{disjoint type} (hyperbolic with connected Fatou set).
 For a detailed study of the topological dynamics of such functions, see~\cite{arclike}.
 (Compare also the discussion of disjoint-type addresses in Remark~\ref{rmk:disjointtype}.)
-For any fundamental domain $F$, let $\unbdd{F}$ denote the unbounded connected component of $F\setminus \overline{D}$.
+In the following, given a fundamental domain $F$ we denote by $\unbdd{F}$ the unbounded connected component of $F\setminus \overline{D}$.